-iii.
+III.
 Impairment testing for CGUs containing goodwill (continued)

-European Paper manufacturing and distribution
+New Zealand paper manufacturing and distribution

 The recoverable amount of this CGU was based on fair value less costs of disposal, estimated using discounted cash flows.
 The fair value measurement was categorised as a Level 3 fair value based on the inputs in the valuation technique used (see Note 4(B)).